paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2010-02-16T14:46:24Z
   url: http://twitter.com/alextrup
   content: |
-    I'd love to see icons for Wakoopa.com, Wozai.cc, Plurk.com & Senatus.net
+    I’d love to see icons for Wakoopa.com, Wozai.cc, Plurk.com & Senatus.net

     Other than that, an awesome set!